villekf/OMEGA/README.md

 ### Octave

-Implementation 2 (ArrayFire matrix free OpenCL) is not supported on Windows due to a compiler incompatibility between MinGW and ArrayFire.
-This can be fixed by building ArrayFire from source with MinGW.
+Implementation 2 (ArrayFire matrix free OpenCL) can only be enabled by manually building ArrayFire with Mingw.
+Instructions are provided [here](https://github.com/villekf/OMEGA/wiki/Building-ArrayFire-with-Mingw-on-Windows).

 Almost all MATLAB-based code runs significantly slower compared to MATLAB (this is due to the slowness of loops in Octave).
 Reconstructions are unaffected.